-To update conda, in your terminal window or an Anaconda Prompt, run:
+To update conda, in your terminal window, run:

 '''

 conda update conda

 '''

 Conda compares versions and reports what is available to install.
 It also tells you about other packages that will be automatically updated or changed with the update.
 If conda reports that a newer version is available, type y to update: